-3.1 Animal Feed and Food Premises Inspections (Interventions) The Trading Standards Service reviews its policy in relation to inspections (interventions) at business premises on an annual basis in accordance with the principles of better regulation, the Food Law Code of Practice (England) and the Feed Law Code of Practice (England).

-3.1.1 In relation to feed businesses this service takes part in the regional approach to feed enforcement with its EETSA (East of England Trading Standards Authorities) partners and liaises with the National Trading Standards (NTS) and the FSA.
-At the time of compiling this plan the number of Norfolk feed visits required by the NTS/FSA programme for the forthcoming year, based on a full risk based inspection programme, is 708.
+- 3.1 Animal Feed and Food Premises Inspections (Interventions) The Trading Standards Service reviews its policy in relation to inspections (interventions) at business premises on an annual basis in accordance with the principles of better regulation, the Food Law Code of Practice (England) and the Feed Law Code of Practice (England). - 3.1.1 In relation to feed businesses this service takes part in the regional approach to feed enforcement with its EETSA partners and liaises with National Trading Standards (NTS) and the FSA.
+At the time of compiling this plan the number of Norfolk feed visits required by the NTS/FSA programme for the forthcoming year, based on a full risk based inspection programme, is 583.
 This proposed programme predominantly includes lower risk livestock and arable farms.